 The Employee Life Cycle Process Map can be customized to fit the specific processes and stages of an organization.
 It serves as a visual reference to understand the sequence of activities and interactions involved in managing employees, enabling HR professionals and stakeholders to identify areas for improvement, streamline processes, and enhance the overall employee experience.

-The HR (Human Resources) department plays a crucial role in managing and supporting the Employee Life Cycle in an organization.
+The HR department plays a crucial role in managing and supporting the Employee Life Cycle in an organization.
 HR professionals are responsible for overseeing and executing various processes and activities throughout each stage of the employee journey.
-Here is an overview of HR's role in the Employee Life Cycle:

 1. Recruitment Stage: